 for all have sinned and fall short of the glory of God,Romans 3:23

 If we look at this verse in isolation, it gives a person some consolation that everyone is a sinner and I am not alone.
-However, sometime this leads to people confessing their inability to overcome sin and accepting their condition in solitary.
+However, sometime this leads to people confessing their inability to overcome sin and end up accepting their condition.

 Their acceptance demotivates those who are attempting to come out of sin by sending a wrong message that no one is perfect, including God’s chosen people.
 The parable of the Pharisee and the Tax Collector supplements their wrong notion.